smithy-lang/smithy/docs/source/1.0/spec/core/intro.rst

 Status of this specification
 ----------------------------

-This specification is at version |version|.
+This specification is at version |release|.

 ---------------------